Dorothy and the Wizard in Oz: Plot summary

 The companions climb Pyramid Mountain, and meet the Braided Man, a manufacturer of holes, flutters (guaranteed to make any flag flutter on a windless day), and rustles for silk dresses.
 After exchanging gifts with him, the travelers continue upwards into the Land of the Gargoyles, where everything is made of wood, including the gargoyles, which are hostile, silent, flying monsters.
 The travelers are able, at first, to repel their attack successfully because the Gargoyles are frightened by loud noises.
 However, the travelers are soon out of breath and unable to make more noise, so the Gargoyles capture them.
 After recuperating from the fight, the travelers manage to escape, and enter another tunnel.

 After a close encounter with a family of baby dragons, they find themselves trapped in a cave with no exit.
 The Wizard, Zeb, and the animals all fear that they will die of thirst, but Dorothy reveals that she has an arrangement with Princess Ozma: each day at four o'clock, Ozma uses her magic picture to see what Dorothy is doing, and if Dorothy gives a certain visual hand-signal, Ozma will use her magic belt to transport Dorothy out of danger to the Emerald City.
 In this way, the travelers are rescued.

-Soon after renewing his acquaintance with the Emerald City staff and making the acquaintance of Ozma and her courtiers, the Wizard elects to remain in Oz permanently, planning to learn real magic from Glinda the good witch.
+Soon after renewing his acquaintance with the Emerald City staff and making the acquaintance of Ozma and her courtiers, the Wizard elects to remain in Oz permanently, planning to learn real magic from Glinda.
 He demonstrates his piglet-trick in a magic show, and gives one of the piglets to Ozma as a pet.
 The others stay for an extended visit, whose highlights include a race between the wooden Saw-Horse and Jim, which the Sawhorse wins.
 Eureka is accused of eating Ozma's pet piglet.
 In fact, Eureka is innocent and the piglet is alive and well, but the obstinate Eureka enjoys being the center of the court's attention, and does not try to prove her innocence until the trial is over.
-After the piglet is returned to Ozma, and Zeb and Jim decide they've had enough of fairyland.
+After the piglet is returned to Ozma, and Zeb and Jim decide they've had enough of Oz.
 Ozma then uses the Magic Belt to send Dorothy and Eureka back to Kansas, and Zeb and Jim back to California.